 We have a referral system in school through which any member of staff can raise a concern about the needs of a pupil.
-This referral will be investigated by the SEND team and parental contact will be made to share the concerns raised by the member of staff.
+This referral will be made and discussed at the monthly Inclusion Panel meeting and investigated by the SEND team.
+Parental contact will be made to share the concerns raised by the member of staff and discuss next steps.